The concertina's sound was conceived to blend in with violins, to encourage its use in chamber orchestras.

-It would be absolutely impossible to transcribe in a music sheet what he plays in his instrument.
+It would be impossible to transcribe what he plays on his instrument on a music sheet.

-What he contributes is the way of phrasing, of dividing the melody, of finding nuances, of harmonizing.
+What he contributes is the way of phrasing, dividing the melody, finding nuances, of harmonizing.

-It is a style with reminiscences of the guitar plucking of the milonguero criollo, which even though it has had no followers it may have much influenced Aníbal Troilo.
+It is a style with reminiscences of the guitar plucking of the milonguero criollo, which, even though it has had no followers, may have much influenced Aníbal Troilo.